wangmingke/SmartLocker/README.md

-# SmartLocker
+# SmartLockers
-A software for smart locker
+A software implementaion for smart lockers